 You'll notice use the term "restoration" is used quite liberally here.
 That's because it's always better to restore a piece to its original state if you can, rather than totally changing it or simply patching it up haphazardly.
 There are exceptions, of course.

 If you find a cupboard with the doors missing, the trim broken off and a rotted leg, it might be worth the work to save it.
-But if you decide this item will look better with red distressed finish that matches your kitchen, that's not too much of a problem when so many pieces will need to be newly manufactured to get it back into shape.
+But if you decide this item will look better with a distressed finish that matches your kitchen, that's not too much of a problem when so many pieces will need to be newly manufactured to get it back into shape.
 Again though, try to determine whether or not the item is a rarity before you alter it extensively.
 Those really hard to find period pieces can be well worth restoring, and still hold quite a bit of value even with newly manufactured repairs when they are professionally done.

 - Is your piece out of the ordinary?
 Is it a masterpiece or classic example of craftsmanship?
 Make sure refinishing won't diminish the value before starting a project.